|

 Needed format:

-NOTE: This example also applies to the scenario when "Use Seperator as Placeholder End" option is used.
+NOTE: This example also applies to the scenario when "Use Separator as Placeholder End" option is used.

 4.2.
 Format of the Template File

-This statement is false when using the "Use Seperator as Placeholder End" option.
+This statement is false when using the "Use Separator as Placeholder End" option.

 4.2.1.
 Example

 4.2.2.
-Example when using "Use Seperator as Placeholder End" option
+Example when using "Use Separator as Placeholder End" option

 4.3.
 ConfigMaker Settings